 In order to support the Fleet, Fighter and Family, our goal is to provide the highest quality base operating support and quality of life services to U.S. Navy operating forces and other assigned and visiting activities.
 We seek to provide the right support, at the right time, in the right amount, enabling operating forces to produce the right level of combat readiness.

 To serve as the Navy's "West Coast Quarterdeck" by directing and delivering base operating support programs and services that exceed customer expectations and contribute to the operational readiness of both ashore and afloat commands at Naval Base Coronado.

-Naval Air Station North Island (NASNI) was commissioned in 1917 and was the major continental U.S. base supporting the operating forces in the Pacific during World War II.
-At that time, the City of Coronado became home to most of the aircraft factory workers and dependents of NASNI, which was working around the clock.
-NASNI is home for Naval Base Coronado (NBC) Commanding Officer and leadership.
+During World War II, North Island was a major continental U.S. base supporting the operating forces in the Pacific.
+The City of Coronado became home to most of the aircraft factory workers and dependents of the mammoth base, which was operating around the clock.

 Those facilities include: